Ferie/Scrimba/README.md

 # Daily challenges from Scrimba

-Those are the simple and daily front end challenges that [Scrimba](https://scrimba.com/) send via its newsletter.
+These are the simple Front-End challenges that [Scrimba](https://scrimba.com/) is sending via its newsletter daily.

-They are simple exercise that I am solving during my spare time to keep me involved in developing.
+They are simple CSS and/or JavaScript exercises that I am solving during my spare time to keep me involved in developing.